Brewers vs. Rockies Player Props Betting Odds

 |6

-- C.J.
-Cron has five doubles, six home runs, four walks and 16 RBI (24 total hits).
+- Elias Diaz has six doubles, three home runs, seven walks and 13 RBI (29 total hits).

-- Cron takes a three-game streak with at least one hit into this matchup.
-During his last five outings he is hitting .227 with two doubles, a home run and six RBI.
+- Diaz enters this game looking to extend his three-game hit streak.
+During his last five outings he is hitting .333 with a double, a home run, three walks and two RBI.

 |Opponent